 Research in Progess

-- Climate Migration and Liquidity Constraints: Evidence from the Alaska Permanent Fund Dividend (with Matt Reimer)
+- Climate Migration and Liquidity Constraints: Evidence from the Alaska Permanent Fund Dividend with Matt Reimer

-- Resource Extraction, Electrification, and Rural Development in the American West (with Katrina Jessoe and Jeff Hadachek)
+Funding: North Pacific Research Board - Resource Extraction, Electrification, and Rural Development in the American West

-- Permit Migration and the Changing Geography of Fishing-Dependent Communities (with Tsugumi Yamashita, Matt Reimer, and Jim Sanchirico)
+Funding: UC Davis Institute of the Environment - Permit Migration and the Changing Geography of Fishing-Dependent Communities with Tsugumi Yamashita, Matt Reimer, and Jim Sanchirico

 News